nathanplenty/Leetcode_Challanges/README.md

 L 13.
 Roman to Integer: Given a roman numeral, convert it to an integer. **Solved**

 L 14.
 Longest Common Prefix: Write a function to find the longest common prefix string amongst an array of strings. **Solved**

+L 20.
+Given a string s containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid. **Solved**

+L 21.
+Merge the two lists into one sorted list.
+The list should be made by splicing together the nodes of the first two lists. **Solved with recursive**